 A Decade of Data to Combat Derelict Traps in Florida

-The Florida Fish and Wildlife Conservation Commission and the NOAA Marine Debris Program partner to use data to inform fishing choices.
+The Florida Fish and Wildlife Conservation Commission and the NOAA Marine Debris Program partnered to use data to inform fishing choices.

 What’s the project?

-FWC has participated in 13 outreach events to-date and will continue to provide derelict lobster and stone crab gear education materials to the public throughout 2014 and 2015.
-The suite of lobster biology and fishery history material FWC developed will be made available on the Fish and Wildlife Research Institute website and shared through social media.
+FWC has participated in outreach events and worked to provide derelict lobster and stone crab gear education materials to the public throughout 2014 and 2015.
+The suite of lobster biology and fishery history material FWC developed was made available on the Fish and Wildlife Research Institute website and shared through social media.

 • Almost 900 people viewed FWC’s posters, watched their videos, and played games developed specifically for local outreach events.